neelsharma7/Sorting/README.md

 # Sorting
-Ways to sort a given array
+Ways to sort a given array using C language